North Rhine-Westphalia: Economy

-There have been many changes in the state's economy in recent times.
-Among the many changes in the economy, employment in the creative industries is up while the mining sector is employing fewer people.
+There have been many changes in NRW's economy.
+I.e., employment in the creative industries has grown.
 Industrial heritage sites are now workplaces for designers, artists and the advertising industry.

 The Ruhr region has – since the 1960s – undergone a significant structural change away from coal mining and steel industry.
 Many rural parts of Eastern Westphalia, Bergisches Land and the Lower Rhine ground their economy on "Hidden Champions" in various sectors.

-As of June 2014, the unemployment rate is 8.2%, second highest among all western German states.
-In October 2018 the unemployment rate stood at 6.4% and was higher than the national average.
+As of June 2014, the unemployment rate was 8.2%, second highest among all western German states.

+In October 2018 the unemployment rate stood at 6.4%, higher than the national average.